seinecle/codapps/docs/generated-slides/subdir/essential-notions-on-development_temp_slides.md

 ==== a.
 Components

 ==  !
-A mobile app can include many things:
+A mobile app can *include* many things.
+These are like the Lego blocks of our app:

 ==  !
 - pictures